Yolantele/MakersBnB/README.md

 ## MakersBnB
 group project for Air BnB clone

-# MVP
+MVP

 ```
 As a signed-up owner
 So that I can rent out property
 I want to list new property

-As a traveler
+As a signed-up traveler
 So that I can choose a property
 I want to place a request for single night